mitre/act/act-handbook-progress.md

         2.acronyms.md               # 4.
 Acronyms
         3.footnotes.md              # Footnotes
-      .navigation.yml               # Navigation configuration for the handbook
+      .navigation.yml               # Navigation configuration for the handbook 3.development/
+      test-image.md                 # Testing file for image usage examples
 ```

-Images from the handbook have been copied to:
+Images from the handbook have been standardized and stored in:

 ```
 public/images/act-handbook/
 ```

+## Current Challenges

+1. **Image Processing**: Encountering issues with the Sharp image processing library on Apple Silicon (M1/M2) Macs

+   - Planning to switch from IPX provider to static provider in nuxt.config.ts
+   - This will ensure better cross-platform compatibility

+2. **Component Rendering**: Some MDC components may have browser-specific rendering issues
+   - Especially with accordion and tab components
+   - Need comprehensive cross-browser testing

 ## Next Steps

-1. **Testing**: Test the ACT handbook content in the Nuxt development server to ensure:
+1. **Fix Image Processing**:

+   - Update nuxt.config.ts to use 'static' provider for image handling
+   - Test image rendering across all handbook pages

+2. **Content Enhancement**:

+   - Continue enhancing remaining handbook sections with MDC components
+   - Ensure consistent component usage across all pages

+3. **Testing**:

+   - Test the documentation site with different browsers
+   - Test navigation between different handbook sections
-   - Navigation works correctly
+   - Verify that all images render correctly
-   - Images display properly
-   - Internal links function as expected
+   - Check that interactive components work as expected

-2. **Content Review**: Review the content for any formatting issues or missing elements

-3. **Final Implementation**: Commit the changes to the repository
+4. **Documentation**:

+   - Update markdown best practices documentation with lessons learned
+   - Document component usage guidelines for future content development

-4. **Feature Integration**: Consider additional features such as:
+5. **Feature Integration**: Consider additional features such as:
    - Search functionality for the handbook content
    - PDF download option for the entire handbook
    - Interactive elements (expandable sections, tooltips for acronyms, etc.)